 Assess indoor air quality and arrange HVAC maintenance

 Prior to bringing home your bundle of joy, you may also want to assess your home’s indoor air quality and make sure HVAC systems are running in good condition for optimal comfort and safety.
 Need a bit of maintenance before baby comes home?
-Review our duct cleaning services, our maintenance plans, and our air quality products and services.
+Review our maintenance plans and our air quality products and services.
 Products such as air purifiers or humidifiers might be worthwhile additions to your home’s heating system and can help reduce allergens and improve home comfort.

 Baby proofing your home checklist: When baby starts to crawl

 It might sound crazy, but the experts suggest that the best way to thoroughly assess your home for toddler hazards is to get down on their level — literally get down on the floor and see exactly what dangers are lurking for baby who is crawling and pulling themselves up.
 Run through the following checklist to cover the bases:

 General whole-home childproofing and safety tips